 The Stables, though not original to Glasbern, were once located on a nearby farm.
 The entire structure was dismantled, moved and then re-assembled.

 The Packhouse has a similar history, two dilapidated barns on a nearby farm were dismantled and rebuilt on Glasbern to form one large building.

-In 2014 our wedding tent was removed and the Grand Lodge, a 3200 square foot addition to the lodge was completed to accommodate events up to 150.
+In 2014, our wedding tent was removed and the Grand Lodge, a 3200 square foot addition to the lodge was completed to accommodate events up to 150 guests.

 Today, having grown to 150 acres, Glasbern continues both as a farm boasting organic pastures and pristine ponds and an establishment offering luxury rustic lodging, executive leadership retreats, farm style weddings and year-round romantic escapes.

 At Glasbern, there is almost always a new landscaping or building project in progress, with the Glasloft opened in the spring of 2018 to accommodate corporate events and small weddings of up to 70 guests.

 Glasbern’s accolades include Philadelphia Magazine’s “Best Romantic Escape” and “Best Meeting Venue “from Pennsylvania Meeting and Events and is consistently TripAdvisor’s #1 award.

 Beth Granger died in 2006, but her vision of hospitality and farm fresh culinary offerings continue.